Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 - Resolve to exactly one local artifact file.
 - Be resolved relative to the configuration file in which the redirect is declared.
 - Refer to a `.bicep` or `.json` file for a module import.
-- Refer to a `.tgz` file for an extension import.
+- Resolve to a valid extension package for an extension import; the filename does not require a particular extension.
 - Satisfy the existing filename, content, encoding, and size requirements of the function for a compile-time data-file load.

 A redirect target must not be: